 Erin and Max head into the barn and she hears some noise in the loft and assumes it’s Sheriff Cousin.
-And almost immediately, Mustache Twirler shows up and wants to take Max for “a ride and see the Christmas lights,” which just makes me wonder were his pedo van is parked.
+And almost immediately, Mustache Twirler shows up and wants to take Max for “a ride and see the Christmas lights,” which just makes me wonder where his pedo van is parked.

-Erin gets him to admit that he’s trying to drive Lucas out of town, which doesn’t rove a difficult task.
+Erin gets him to admit that he’s trying to drive Lucas out of town, which doesn’t prove a difficult task.
 She tries to get him to confess to setting the fire and being a party to the kidnapping, but Mustache Twirler isn’t having it and calls in Maurice (who was apparently just twiddling his thumbs outside) to assist in the kidnapping.

 This takes Erin completely by surprise, because she had been under the impression that Sheriff Cousin would have arrested Maurice by now.
 Know who else is surprised?
 Lucas, who is the one in the loft, not Sheriff Cousin.

 (Come to think of it, if Erin thought Sheriff Cousin was in the loft, why did she think he was in the process of arresting Maurice?
-Gorramit, not all inspirational romance writers should write action scenes.
+Gorramit, not all inspirational romance writers should write action scenes.)

 Lucas prays for God’s help, and suddenly sees a fire extinguisher attached to the wall of the loft.